-In some cases, a biopsy is the only method to obtain a definitive diagnosis
+A biopsy may be needed to obtain a definitive diagnosis

 The simplicity of dermatology is that the problem is easily visible, but the challenge is that everything looks similar.
 While we start with cytology slides under the microscope, this only provides information about the topmost layer of skin.
 For some dermatologic diseases, biopsy is the only way to obtain a definitive diagnosis.